-But XOS's primary value is to operators that specify and then manage the cloud application as a whole, where a logically centralized data model simplifies the task of reasoning about an extensible graph (mesh) of micro-services.
+But XOS's primary value is to operators that specify and then manage the cloud application as a whole, where a logically centralized data model simplifies the task of reasoning about an extensible graph of micro-services.
 Importantly, this includes the ability to control the system at the granularity of individual subscribers.
 The resulting system provides advantages across three dimensions:

 - Uniformity → XOS generates a uniform, application-wide configuration and control API across an extensible set of micro-services.
 This makes it easy to: - Incorporate the application into an existing operating environment as a single unified entity. - Dynamically extend the set of services configured into a deployment, also without introducing OA&M silos. - Reason about relationships and invariants across the system as a whole, thereby eliminating the unstated assumptions that often lead to operator errors. - Programmability → XOS provides a programmable framework for modeling and operating on services.
-This makes it easy to: - Create logical services that do not map onto conventional micro-services, including functionality implemented in a programmable switching fabric.
+This makes it easy to:

-1 A concluding section discusses the rationale behind calling XOS an Extensible Service Control Plane.
+&lt;sup>1 A concluding section discusses the rationale behind calling XOS an Extensible Control Plane.

-- Create composite services by composing multiple micro-services and other disaggregated functionality. - Create federated or distributed services that span multiple cloud instantiations. - Granularity → XOS tracks fine-grain context across a sequence of micro-services, forming an end-to-end service chain.
+- Create logical services that do not map onto conventional micro-services, including functionality implemented in a programmable switching fabric. - Create composite services by composing multiple micro-services and other disaggregated functionality. - o Create federated or distributed services that span multiple cloud instantiations. - Granularity → XOS tracks fine-grain context across a sequence of micro-services, forming an end-to-end service chain.
 This makes it easy for: - Individual subscribers have visibility into, and control over, their end-to-end service chains. - Operators to correlate diagnostic and monitoring information at the granularity of individual subscribers or packet flows. - Operators to allocate resources and isolate performance on a per-subscriber (or subscriber class, or per-flow) basis. - Operators to distribute and migrate service chains in support of mobile users.

-The value XOS provides is fully realized as the cross-product of all three dimensions: Being able to operate a highly configurable system (not just a single/fixed application) built from disaggregated components (including conventional micro-services running on servers and control applications programmed into the switching fabric, as well as components distributed across a multi-cloud), while preserving visibility and controllability at the granularity of individual users or flows.
+The value XOS provides is fully realized as the cross-product of all three dimensions: Being able to operate a highly configurable system (not just a single/fixed application) built from disaggregated components (including both conventional micro-services running on servers and control applications programmed into the switching fabric), while preserving visibility and controllability at the granularity of individual users or flows.